interworks/Example-Snowpark-Azure-Function/README.md

 This function is triggered directly using http and is not intended to be run regularly.
 The function simply establishes a connection to Snowflake using Snowpark for Python, leveraging the connection variables directly from the Azure App Settings.
 Most notably, this particular function expects the Snowflake user's private key to be provided as plain text in the Azure App Settings.

+### Azure Function: connection_leveraging_app_settings_directly_with_vault_secrets

+This function is triggered directly using http and is not intended to be run regularly.
+The function simply establishes a connection to Snowflake using Snowpark for Python, leveraging the connection variables directly from the Azure App Settings.
+Most notably, this particular function expects the Snowflake user's private key to be stored as a secret in an Azure key vault.

 ### Azure Function: connection_leveraging_interworks_submodule

 This function is triggered directly using http and is not intended to be run regularly.
 The function simply establishes a connection to Snowflake using Snowpark for Python, leveraging the connection variables directly from the Azure App Settings.
+Most notably, this particular function leverages the "interworks_snowpark" submodule and can accept either the Snowflake user's private key or their password, which should be provided as plain text in the Azure App Settings.

+### Azure Function: connection_leveraging_interworks_submodule_with_vault_secrets

+This function is triggered directly using http and is not intended to be run regularly.
+The function simply establishes a connection to Snowflake using Snowpark for Python, leveraging the connection variables directly from the Azure App Settings.
+Most notably, this particular function leverages the "interworks_snowpark" submodule and leverages a private key stored as a secret in an Azure key vault.

+This function is triggered directly using http and is not intended to be run regularly.
+The function simply establishes a connection to Snowflake using Snowpark for Python, leveraging the connection variables directly from the Azure App Settings.
+Most notably, this particular function expects the Snowflake user's private key to be provided as plain text in the Azure App Settings.

+### Azure Function: azure_storage_trigger_leveraging_app_settings_directly

+This function is triggered by a queued message when a file is uploaded to a storage container.
+The function downloads the file from blob storage, expected in JSON format, and extracts a SQL statement from it.
+The function then establishes a connection to Snowflake using Snowpark for Python, leveraging the connection variables directly from the Azure App Settings, and executes the SQL statement.
+Most notably, this particular function expects the Snowflake user's password to be stored as plain text in the Azure App Settings.

+### Azure Function: azure_storage_trigger_leveraging_app_settings_directly_with_vault_secrets

+This function is triggered by a queued message when a file is uploaded to a storage container.
+The function downloads the file from blob storage, expected in JSON format, and extracts a SQL statement from it.
+The function then establishes a connection to Snowflake using Snowpark for Python, leveraging the connection variables directly from the Azure App Settings, and executes the SQL statement.
+Most notably, this particular function expects the Snowflake user's private key to be stored as a secret in an Azure key vault.

+### Azure Function: azure_storage_trigger_leveraging_interworks_submodule_with_vault_secrets

+This function is triggered by a queued message when a file is uploaded to a storage container.
+The function downloads the file from blob storage, expected in JSON format, and extracts a SQL statement from it.
+The function then establishes a connection to Snowflake using Snowpark for Python, leveraging the connection variables directly from the Azure App Settings, and executes the SQL statement.
 Most notably, this particular function leverages the "interworks_snowpark" submodule and can accept either the Snowflake user's private key or their password, which should be provided as plain text in the Azure App Settings.